simshadows/discord-mentionbot/README.md

 To run the bot:

-1. Go into `mentionbot.py` and change `BOTOWNER_ID` to your own ID.
+1. Go into `mentionbot/mentionbot.py` and change `BOTOWNER_ID` to your own ID.
-2. Run `mentionbot.py` once (inside the `mentionbot` directory).
-The bot should exit and a file named `login_details` should appear.
+2. Run `run.py` once.
+The bot should exit and a file named `bot_user_token` should appear.
-3. Open `login_details` and replace `USERNAME` and `PASSWORD` with your bot's username and password.
-(Make sure the file only contains those two lines of text and no other lines.)
+3. Open `login_details` and replace `TOKEN` with your bot's login token.
+(Make sure the file only contains one line containing this information, with no extra newlines.)
-4. Run `mentionbot.py` again.
+4. Run `run.py` again.
 Your bot should be running now.

-The behaviour of the bot when joining a server *while the bot is running* is currently undefined.
-Please make sure your bot account is already in the servers it must manage before launching, and restart the bot on server joins.
-Depending on the modules, getting kicked from a server may also cause issues.
+This script is what you run from now on when you want to start the bot.

 Every time the bot starts running, it will take a bit of time to locally cache messages.
 For bigger servers (or bots running on many servers), running this the first time will take a considerable amount of time, and until caching is complete, messages are not processed as commands.

-This bot is configured to kill itself when it encounters an unhandled exception.

 Some modules will need some additional setting up in order to work.